Th0rGarden/obsidian-minimap/README.md

 - Submit pull requests with improvements or bug fixes.

 ## License
-MIT License - but please credit the original repo instead of passing it off as your own plugin.
+MIT License - but please credit the original repo instead of passing it off as your own plugin 😑